denten/denten.github.io/_posts/2019-07-25-capitalism-and-literature.md

 > Did conglomeration change the stories we told or how we told them?

-The very form of this big question promises a causal explanation.
+The very form of this "big question" promises a causal explanation.
 Causal inference is a complex and [fascinating topic](https://press.princeton.edu/titles/5458.html) on its own.
 Crucially, causation and more so explanation are notoriously difficult to isolate from mere correlation.

 Dan finds that novels in the category (A), published by Coffee House, Graywolf, Milkweed, and Mercury House differ from those in category (B), published by Random House, in the words that